johnnovak/johnnovak.site/blog/content/posts/gaming-on-the-amiga-2/index.md

 Spirit of Excalibur & Vengeance of Excalibur

-: 1 MB Chip RAM will give you more animations in the intro and the graphics of the knight characters will be more varied (on 512 KB, all knights look the same).
+: 1 MB Chip RAM gives you more animations in the intro and the graphics of the knight characters are more varied (on 512 KB, all knights look the same).